 Based in Brooklyn, NY, Sam Feder is a multidisciplinary artist exploring interpersonal power dynamics and the politics of media-driven identity.
-Their directorial debut, the award winning feature film, “Boy I Am”, is cited as one of the 10-Must See Gender Documentaries in Curve Magazine.
-Sam’s third feature film, “Kate Bornstein is a Queer & Pleasant Danger” will premier in early 2014.
+Their directorial debut (Sam identifies as trans and uses gender neutral pronouns), the award winning feature film, “Boy I Am”, is cited as one of the “10-Must See Gender Documentaries”, in Curve Magazine.
+Sam’s third feature film, “Kate Bornstein Is a Queer & Pleasant Danger” had its world premier in March 2014.

-Sam’s work can be seen internationally at film festivals, universities and colleges, museums, and libraries.
+Sam’s films can be seen internationally at film festivals, universities and colleges, museums, and libraries.

-To set up screenings or for a guest lecture email Sam here: contact page.
+To set up screenings or a guest lecture email Sam here: contact page.